The only FDA-approved treatment for patients with Lysosomal Acid Lipase Deficiency (LAL-D)1,2

 Getting Started on Kanuma® (sebelipase alfa)

-KANUMA has been approved by the U.S. Food and Drug Administration as a treatment for patients with a diagnosis of LAL-D.1
+KANUMA is approved by the U.S. Food and Drug Administration as a treatment for patients with a diagnosis of LAL-D.1

-Here’s how you can get your patients with LAL-D started on KANUMA:
+Once you have decided that KANUMA is right for your patient, here’s how OneSource™ can help you get your patients with LAL-D started on KANUMA:

-Ask your patient to sign the patient consent form to start working with his/her Nurse Case Manager.
+Ask your patient to sign the OneSource enrollment form to start working with a Case Manager.

 We’re Here to Help

-OneSource is staffed by nurse case managers who provide one-to-one education, assistance with funding options and access to KANUMA, as well as ongoing treatment support for your patients living with LAL-D, and their caregivers.
+LAL-D. OneSource is staffed by Case Managers who provide one-to-one education, assistance with funding options and access to KANUMA, as well as ongoing treatment support for your patients living with LAL-D, and their caregivers.